 We do not specifically market to children under the age of 13 years old.

 Fair Information Practices

-Should a data breach occur, we will notify your plan sponsor/administrator via email upon discovery and following a reasonable forensic processing time.
+Should a data breach occur, we will notify your Plan Sponsor or Administrator via email upon discovery and following a reasonable forensic processing time.

-We collect your email address in order to Process orders and to send information and updates pertaining to orders and transactions.
-Deferral.com does not send marketing materials and/or allow third parties to email participants.
+We collect your email address to Process orders and to send information and updates about orders and transactions.
+Deferral.com does not send marketing materials or allow third parties to email Participants.

-To be in accordance with CANSPAM, we agree to Not use false or misleading subjects or email addresses.
+To be compliant with CAN-SPAM, we agree Not to use false or misleading subjects or email addresses.

 404 Wyman St. Suite 100